jwc20/nix-rails-flake-direnv/README.md

 bundler
 ```

-- this will create the gems in .gems
+- this will create the gems in `./vendor/bundle/ruby/3.1.0/gems`

 - generate new rails app: